jsduenass/yourTeamWebsite/content/posts/library/quotebook/index.md

 >
 > Freddy Vega

+> Unix philosophy, with three major tenets: 'write programs that do one thing and do it well'. 'write programs that work together'. 'write programs that handle text streams because that is a universal interface'
+>
+> __--- Steven Weber, The success of open source__
 ### Mechatronics
 > Clearly, an automobile with 30–60 microcontrollers, up to 100 electric motors, about 200 pounds of wiring, a multitude of sensors, and thousands of lines of software code can hardly be classified as a strictly mechanical system.
 The automobile is being transformed into a comprehensive mechatronic system.
 >